 10. A/B test your changes

-A/B testing (or split testing) improves your site by comparing two web page versions to determine which converts better.
+A/B testing (or split testing) improves your site by comparing two different versions of the same web page to determine which converts better.

 Further reading: 16 A/B Testing Ideas to Boost Conversions + Tools to Use